JavaPOSWorkingGroup/javapos/README.md

 If you have implemented your own version of device controls use the both libraries [javapos-contracts](https://github.com/JavaPOSWorkingGroup/javapos-contracts) and [javapos-config-loader](https://github.com/JavaPOSWorkingGroup/javapos-config-loader) instead of this one to avoid class ambiguities on your classpath.

-NOTE: The documentation shown here in the past about project evolvment has been moved to a [Wiki page](https://github.com/JavaPOSWorkingGroup/javapos/wiki/Migrating-to-And-Joining-All-Sources-At-GitHub).
+NOTE: The documentation shown here in the past about project evolving has been moved to a [Wiki page](https://github.com/JavaPOSWorkingGroup/javapos/wiki/Migrating-to-And-Joining-All-Sources-At-GitHub).